vblanco20-1/vulkan-guide/docs/chapter-3/push_constants.md

 For example, you can reserve 64 bytes (1 `glm::mat4`) size on the vertex shader, and then start the pixel shader push constant from offset 64.
 This way you would have different push constants on different stages.
 Given that getting the ranges right is tricky, in this tutorial we are going to use a more monolithic approach of using the same push constants on both vertex and fragment shader.

 Now that we have the layout, we also need to modify the shaders.
-Lets add the push constant to the `tri_mesh.vert` shader.
+Let's add the push constant to the `tri_mesh.vert` shader.

 ```cpp